EUCAIM/upv-node-workstation-images/README.md

 echo -e "$PREVIOUS_PASSWORD\n$PASSWORD\n$PASSWORD" | (passwd $USER)
 ```

-For adding an init script you can do this:
+For adding an init script you can do this (you should include in the ROOT part, no in the normal user part beacause `chmod` would fail):
 ```
 # Add entrypoint script
 # (useful if we want to do things with environment variables defined by the user)
 ADD run.sh /home/chaimeleon/.init/run.sh
+RUN chmod +x /home/chaimeleon/.init/run.sh
 ENTRYPOINT ["/home/chaimeleon/.init/run.sh"]
 ```